cerulean85/Sophia/Investment/Economy/Economic Terms .md

 Bank of Canada Gov is positively considering currency policy.
 These days interest rates are remaining high.

+## 36. surplus
+- (an amount that is) more than is needed.

+## 35. buoy
+- a floating object on the top of the sea, used for directing ships and warning them of possible danger

+## 34. blow out
+- If a flame blows out or you blow it out, it stops burning when a person or the wind blows on it.

+## 33. rein
+- a long, thin piece of material, sespecially leather, that helps you to control and direct a horse.

+## 32. mandate
+- the authority given to an elected group of people, such as a government, to perform an action or govern a country.

+## 31. vigilance
+- more careful attention, especially in order to notice possible danger.

+## 30. tinker
+- to make small changes to something, especially in an attempt to repair or improve it.

+## 29. downturn
+- a reduction in the amount or success of something, such as a country's economic activity.

+## 28. scourge
+- something or someone that causes greate suffering or a lot of trouble.

 ## 27. key interest rate
 - 기준금리
 - [기사보기](https://www.wsj.com/economy/global/boe-chief-economist-pill-says-key-rate-cut-is-some-way-off-279c82fb?mod=economy_lead_story)